cy-moi/papercraft/README.md

 ## MVC

 Crafts are controllers that combine the model(physics engine) and the view(graphics/textures/sprites).
 Same craft can combine different models with different renderers.
 Besides the physics models, there could also be non-physics models (shooters) or over-physics models (mobile shapes with differential wheeled robots).
+Find all the crafts controllers which called Matter.js and PIXI.js functions in the `crafts` folder.
+And the `craftshop` and `api` for adding and removing crafts are in the `scripts` folder.

+The react UI components are separated and located in the `views/components`.
+We were meant to have two separate scenes for crafting and battling, but under the time pressure, we decided to remove/add objects rather than scenes to achieve it.

 ## Tree-like